eekevall/Instacart-Python-Analysis/README.md

 * Merge all data sets into a single data set (over 32M records)
 * Conduct exploratory data analysis
 * Derive new variables and create flags (grouping and aggregating the data) to help with the analysis
-* Create visualizations communicating insights for stakeholders
+* Create visualisations communicating insights for stakeholders

 ### Tools
 The full analysis was carried out using the following **Python libraries** in Jupyter Notebook: